 The father and mother can enjoy any of the following types of regimes consecutively or up to 3 interpolated periods.
 One parent may not overlap his/her right with the other parent's right.
-During the enjoyment of any of the following, the employee cannot carry out employed work for other entities or activities that implies absence from his/her's usual residence:
+During the enjoyment of any of the following, the employee cannot carry out employed work for other entities or activities that implies absence from his usual residence:

-- a) Extended parental leave for 3 months; - b) Part-time work for 12 months; - c) Interim periods of extended parental leave and part-time work (the total duration of absence must be equal to the normal working period of 3 months): - d) Interpolated absences from work with a duration equal to normal working periods of up to 3 months.
+- extended parental leave for 3 months; - part-time work for 12 months, with a normal working period equal to half the full time; - interim periods of extended parental leave and part-time work (the total duration of absence must be equal to the normal working period of 3 months);

+interpolated absences from work with a duration equal to normal working periods of up to 3 months, if they are provided for in a collective labour regulation instrument.